 U.S. crude futures dropped to six-week low of $65.80 per barrel, shedding 3.1 percent and is on course to post its fifth day of decline.

-U.S. S&P500 mini futures rose 0.4 percent in Asian trade, but market holidays in the world’s two biggest financial centres — London and New York — could make trading slow and illiquid for the day.
+U.S. S&P500 mini futures rose 0.5 percent, but market holidays in the world’s two biggest financial centres — London and New York — could make trading slow and illiquid for the day.

-MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.2 percent.
-Japan’s Nikkei lost steam to trade flat and the broader Topix dipped 0.2 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.5 percent.
+Japan’s Nikkei rose 0.1 percent.